Kriyszig/YoutubeAnalytics/README.md

 ### Contributions

 Due to the nature of the project, external contributions will require a review from the handling faculty.
 To avoid unnecessary trouble, we will not merge any Pull Requests until the project submission after which any and all contributions are highly appreciated.
-In case you wat to help us in an another way, open an issue with a possible enhancement for the project.
+In case you want to help us in an another way, open an issue with a possible enhancement for the project.
 Any and all feedback will be highly valued.

 Thank you.